GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/01.101-110/07.Jesus-Paid-It-All/docs.md

 Lord, now indeed I find
 Thy pow'r, and thine alone,
 Can change the leper's spots,
 And melt the heart of stone.

-Refrain:
-Jesus paid it all,
-All to him I owe;
-Sin had left a crimson stain:
-He washed it white as snow.
+[Refrain]

 3.
 Since nothing good have I
 Whereby thy grace to claim,
 I'll wash my garments white
 In the blood of Calv'ry's Lamb.

-Refrain:
-Jesus paid it all,
-All to him I owe;
-Sin had left a crimson stain:
-He washed it white as snow.
+[Refrain]

 4.
 And when before the throne
 I stand in him complete,
 I'll lay my trophies down,
 All down at Jesus' feet.

-Refrain:
-Jesus paid it all,
-All to him I owe;
-Sin had left a crimson stain:
-He washed it white as snow.
+[Refrain]

 ```